Get 80% off your plan for your first 6 months.*

 • Gross pay: £30,000

-This shows how £30k gross becomes £25k net – a difference of nearly £5,000 that affects your actual spending power.
+This shows how £30k gross becomes approximately £25k net, a difference of nearly £5,000 that affects your actual spending power.

-You can use HMRC's income tax calculator for more information on estimating net pay from gross pay.
-Employees need to know their gross income, as it determines their tax bracket and pension contributions.
+Use HMRC's income tax calculator to estimate net pay from gross pay.
+You need to know your gross income, as it determines your tax bracket and pension contributions.
+For example, the personal allowance is reduced for incomes over £100,000, and no personal allowance applies if income reaches £125,140 or more.

 Getting gross and net pay right for your business

-Payroll software automates complex calculations, saves you time, and ensures your figures are correct.
-You can focus on running your business, not your books.
+Payroll software saves time and improves accuracy compared to manual calculations.
+You can focus on running your business instead of managing your books.

 How Xero simplifies gross and net pay calculations